Nintendo data leak: Leaks

-"Gigaleak" (2018–2020)
+"Gigaleak" (2018–2021)

 Beginning in March 2018, information began to spread about a trove of stolen data from Nintendo's servers being leaked by hackers via the anonymous imageboard website 4chan.
 The leaks began with smaller releases, such as iQue Player ROMs and early Pokémon designs.
 The leaks began to gain significant traction in early May 2020, when source code for Nintendo's consoles appeared online.
 Because the leaked material included specifications related to the Wii, the company BroadOn, which Nintendo had contracted to help design the console, was identified as one potential source of the leaks.
 Another possible source was Zammis Clark, a British Malwarebytes employee and hacker who in 2019 pleaded guilty to hacking charges and received a suspended sentence of 15 months for infiltrating Microsoft and Nintendo's servers between March and May 2018.
 According to reporting by journalist Jeremy Kirk of Bank Info Security, Clark sent the data he stole to several of his acquaintances, who subsequently began leaking the information on 4chan.
 According to Kirk, Nintendo likely knew the material would eventually be leaked.
 Further evidence to support the source being Clark can be found in the file modification dates of some released files, dated to March and May 2018, the same timeframe Clark allegedly had access.

 In late July 2020, a second set of leaked data several gigabytes in size was released.
 Journalists and Nintendo fans dubbed this leak the "Gigaleak".
 The leak comprised information about the Super Nintendo Entertainment System and Nintendo 64 consoles and their games, including prototypes and data related to Star Fox and Star Fox 2, whose veracity was confirmed by Nintendo programmer Dylan Cuthbert.
 The leak also contained personal files of the developers, leading to concerns about privacy depending on how the information was shared.
-Hacktivist maia arson crimew was credited for the leak by Bleeping Computer, but told Tom's Guide that said leak did not originate with it.
+Hacktivist maia arson crimew was credited for the leak by Bleeping Computer, but told Tom's Guide that said leak did not originate with her.